postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 ![New Relic metrics](https://assets.postman.com/postman-docs/new-relic-metrics.jpg)

-There is also a Query builder for more sophisticated searches, and you can also specify additional dimensions with common attributes.
+There is also a Query builder for more sophisticated searches, and you can also specify additional dimensions with attributes.
 For example, you could add `monitor.name` or `user.name` to show separate lines for the monitor or user shown in the graph.
 The following example pivots latency data with regions:

 [![New Relic filters](https://assets.postman.com/postman-docs/new-relic-query.jpg)](/new-relic-query.jpg)

 You can also add one or more charts to a dashboard, tracking key metrics over time.
 For more information see [the dashboard documentation](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/introduction-dashboards/) in New Relic.

-## Common attributes
+## Dimension attributes

-The following common attributes are sent along with metrics.
+The following attributes are sent along with metrics.
 These can be used as dimensions when viewing metrics in New Relic:

 - run.id
 - collection.id